-523. (123.)
-Immature Insects (3)

-Two lectures and three hours of laboratory.
-Prerequisite: Zoology 521.
+523. Immature Insects (3) Two lectures and three hours of laboratory.

 Collection, preservation, identification and biological study of the immature stages of the different insect orders.
-Course designed to meet the needs of students specializing in invertebrate zoology agricultural and medical entomology, parasitology, and systematics.
+Course designed to meet the needs of students specializing in invertebrate zoology, agricultural and medical entomology, parasitology, and systematics.

-524. (124.)
-Insect Ecology (3)
+524. Insect Ecology (3)

 Prerequisites: Biology 411 and Zoology 521.

-Ecological principles as applied to insects, including consideration of crop ecosystems in relation to insect and mite outbreaks.
-525. (125.)
-Economic Entomology (4) II Two lectures and six hours of laboratory.
-Prerequisite: Zoology 521.
+Ecological principles Ecological principles as applied to insects, including consideration of crop ecosystems in 525.
+Economic Entomology (4) II

+Two lectures and six hours of laboratory.

 Course designed for students of entomology or agriculture and horticulture.
 Emphasis is placed on determination and control of insects affecting plants.
 Quarantine measures are also studied.
-526. (126.)
-Medical Entomology (4) I, II Two lectures and six hours of laboratory.
+526. Medical Entomology (4) I, II Two lectures and six hours of laboratory.
 Prerequisites: Zoology 200 or Microbiology 310.
-Zoology 521 required for students in entomology The role of insects and other arthropods in the transmission and causation of human diseases and the important diseases of domesticated animals.
+Zoology 521 required for students in The role of insects and other arthropods in the transmission and causation of human diseases and the important diseases of domesticated animals.
 527. Biological Control (4) Two lectures and six hours of laboratory.
-Prerequisite: Zoology 521.

 Theory and implementation of biological control of arthropods and weeds.
 Emphasis on role of natural enemies, including insect pathogens, in the regulation of pest populations.
 Recommended for students specializing in entomology, botany or applied ecology.

-528. (131.)
-Insect Physiology (4) I Two lectures and six hours of laboratory.
+528. Insect Physiology (4) I

+Two lectures and six hours of laboratory.

 Prerequisites: Zoology 521 or an upper division course in physiology, and Chemistry 230, 230L or 231, 231L.
 Description, theory and experimental analysis of all major physiological processes in insects.
-530. (130.)
-Advanced Invertebrate Zoology (3) One lecture and six hours of laboratory.
+530. Advanced Invertebrate Zoology (3) One lecture and six hours of laboratory.

 Selected topics in advanced invertebrate zoology.
 May be repeated with new content.
+See class schedule for specific content.
 Maximum credit six units.

-535. (128.)
-Parasitology (4) I, II
+535. Parasitology (4) I, II

 Two lectures and six hours of laboratory.

 Prerequisite: Zoology 200 or Microbiology 310.
 Study of animal parasites with special reference to those of man.
 Laboratory including identification of important parasites of man, and collection and preservation of local forms.
-540. (140.)
-Physiological Zoology (4) I, II Three lectures and three hours of laboratory.
+540. Physiological Zoology (4) I, II and the elocat timber vaccolayers and year Three lectures and three hours of laboratory.
+Prerequisite: Zoology 200.

 A comparative and evolutionary study of the functions of organ systems and their environmental significance.
-555. (155.)
-Principles of Taxonomy, Systematics and Phylogeny (4) Two lectures and six hours of laboratory.
+555. Principles of Taxonomy, Systematics and Phylogeny (4) Two lectures and six hours of laboratory.

 Prerequisite: Any one of the following: Zoology 200; Botany 501, 502, 503.
 Basis for the classification of organisms.
 Modern concepts and their application in zoology.
 Specific problems in laboratory and field.
-560. (160.)
-Lower Vertebrate Paleontology (4) Two lectures and six hours of laboratory.
+560. Lower Vertebrate Paleontology (4) Two lectures and six hours of laboratory.
+Prerequisite: Zoology 506.